How to Identify a Winchester 1866

 Here the Henry drop is all but gone and the serial numbers have switched from block letters to a more script-like font located further rearward – between the lever latch and the tang screw.
 Third and fourth models are so similar, this is often the easiest way to tell them apart.
 Barrel markings remained the same as the third models.
 Full magazines and trapdoors in the carbine style buttplate were standard features.
 Serial numbers range from 149,000 – 170,101.

 Hopefully, this article has been of some assistance to those not already familiar with all things Winchester.
 As you can see, by memorizing a few key characteristics one can quickly become versed in Winchester Model 1866 rifles far beyond the layperson and even ahead of many other collectors.
 We look to extend this series with other models of the Winchester rifles.
 If you have suggestions of other manufacturers and models, we’d love to hear from you in the comments.
-Thanks for reading and remember to check back every week for more gun content geared toward gun collectors at every level of expertise.
+Thanks for reading and remember to check back every week for more content about about antique guns geared toward collectors at every level of expertise.

 Madis, George.
 The Winchester Book.
 Brownsboro, TX: Art and Reference House, 1985.
 Print.